 So that’s how you can get the ball rolling with your stack audit.
 But following this close examination of your martech, a new, very important question emerges:

-“Which specific martech tools should my organization turn to for true data unification, more efficient data activation, and better customer lifecycle orchestration?”
+“Which specific marketing technology tools should we turn to for true data unification, more efficient data activation, and better customer lifecycle orchestration?”

 For starters?
 A best-in-class customer data management system like a CDP.

 It’s essential to remember in your martech research, though, that not all data management solutions are created equal — including all customer data platforms.